Need to talk? Call 1800 882 436.

 How will I know if I need a high dose of folic acid?

-Some women have an increased risk of having a pregnancy affected by a neural tube defect and are advised to take a higher dose (5mg) of folic acid each day until they are 12 weeks pregnant.
-Women have an increased risk if:
+Some pregnancies have a higher risk of being affected by a neural tube defect.
+In these situations, your doctor will recommend taking a higher dose (5mg) of folic acid each day until you are 12 weeks pregnant.
+Your doctor will consider your risk factors when recommending a dose of folic acid, for example, if:

-• they or their partner have a neural tube defect
+• you or your partner have a neural tube defect

-• they or their partner have a family history of neural tube defects
+• you or your partner have a family history of neural tube defects

-• they have had a previous pregnancy affected by a neural tube defect
+• you had a previous pregnancy affected by a neural tube defect

-• they have a body mass index (BMI) greater than 30
+• you have a body mass index (BMI) greater than 30

-• they have a risk of not absorbing nutrients well
+• you have a medical condition that increase your chance of not absorbing nutrients well

 Speak to a maternal child health nurse